panlygo/.github/profile/README.md

 # Panlygo
 ![Banner](panlygo-banner.png)
 > NOTICE: This project is still under development and not usable yet.
+We will make it open-source when its ready.

 <a href="https://discord.gg/8jt7Y4dYG5">
 <img src="https://img.shields.io/badge/DISCORD-JOIN-blue?style=for-the-badge" />